 Various IPC standards call out specific and generic requirements for Class 3 products.
 Among the various design and fabrication standards, IPC 6012 and IPC 2221A specify requirements on annular rings, blind/buried vias, component overhang, solder joints, and much more.
 Although IPC standards do not place specific design requirements on teardrops, they are mentioned in IPC 2221A as a recommended method to ensure reliability.
 In Class 3 designs, it's highly recommended to use teardrops on annular rings for all vias.

-Including teardrops in your next design is an important step for designing for manufacturability, and provides increased reliability of drill registration as well as more copper support around the drilled hole.
+Including teardrops in your next design is an important step in DFM.
+You can use printed circuit board teardrops to provide increased reliability more copper supports around drilled holes when you have the right set of layout and routing tools.
 Teardrops are easy to use in Altium Designer® to establish stronger track-to-pad, track-to-via, and track-to-track connections at the click of a mouse.